osisoft/Edge-Data-Store-Docs/content/sds/search.md

       _metadataService.GetStreamsAsync(query:"QueryString", skip:0, count:100);
 ```

-The stream fields valid for search are identified in the fields table located on the [Streams](xref:sdsStreams#streampropertiestable) page.
-Note that stream metadata has unique syntax rules.
+The stream fields valid for search are identified in the fields table located on the [Streams](xref:eam metadata has unique syntax rules.
 For details, see [How search works with stream metadata](#Stream_Metadata_search_topic).

 ## Search for types

 Type search is exposed through the REST API and the client libraries method `GetTypesAsync`.
-For more information on type properties, see [Types](xref:sdsTypes#typepropertiestable).
+For more information on type properties, see [Types](xref:sdsTypes).

 ### Searchable Properties